 teen Mental Health First Aid is an evidence-based program developed in Australia in 2015 by Dr. Laura Hart at the University of Melbourne and Dr. Claire Kelly at Mental Health First Aid Australia.
-The program was developed based on guidelines created with the expert consensus of mental health professionals and people with lived experience of mental health challenges.
+The program was developed based on guidelines created with the expert consensus of mental health professionals and people who have experienced mental health challenges.